 A Range Rover Slayer?

-If Rivian can deliver on its current list of promises and establish a clear niche in the luxury SUV market by appealing to outdoor adventurers and families, then, it will be well-prepared for an onslaught from Jaguar Land Rover.
+If Rivian can deliver on its current list of promises and establish a specific niche in the luxury SUV market by appealing to outdoor adventurers and families, then, it will be well-prepared for an onslaught from Jaguar Land Rover.

 How well Rivian can compete with the Jaguar Land Rover brand will depend on its showing starting in 2020.